break-stuff/articles/web-components/Getting Started with Microsoft's FAST Element.md

 ## Events

-We can sue `attributes` and `slots` to pass data into our components, but sometimes we need to get data out of our components.
+We use `attributes` and `slots` to pass data into our components, but sometimes we need to get data out of our components.
 We can do this through emitting events.

-We interact with native HTMl elements all of the time - `onClick`, `onInput`, `onBlur`, etc. FAST makes this pretty easy for us using the `$emit()` method provided in the `FASTElement` class our component inherits from.
+We interact with native HTMl element events all of the time - `onClick`, `onInput`, `onBlur`, etc. FAST makes this pretty easy for us using the `$emit()` method provided in the `FASTElement` class our component inherits from.

 ### Listening for Events

-In our component, we want to emit an event any time a user triggers the [search](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement/search_event) event on our input or clicks on our search button.
-To do this, let's add two event handler methods to our component class that will emit our own `find` event.
+In our component, we want to emit an event any time a user triggers the [search event](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement/search_event) on our input or clicks on our search `button`.
+To do this, let's add two event handler methods to our component class that will emit our own "find" event.

 ```ts
 export class MySearch extends FASTElement {